NurlanMammadov92/Applied_ML_coursera/Week2/README.md

 ## Question 2

 Write a function that fits a polynomial LinearRegression model on the training data `X_train` for degrees 0 through 9.
-For each model compute the  $\R^2$  (coefficient of determination) regression score on the training data as well as the the test data, and return both of these arrays in a tuple.
+For each model compute the  <$\R^2$>  (coefficient of determination) regression score on the training data as well as the the test data, and return both of these arrays in a tuple.

 This function should return one tuple of numpy arrays (r2_train, r2_test).
 Both arrays should have shape (10,)

-$\sum x_{i}$